 David B. Siegel practices in complex litigation, toxic tort and products litigation and counseling.
-He is a member of Crowell & Moring's Management Board and former chair of the firm's Litigation Group.
+He was a longstanding member of Crowell & Moring's Management Board and a former chair of the firm's Litigation Group.
 David has served as national coordinating counsel and national strategic counsel for companies with national "mass tort" litigations involving claims of both property damage and personal injury.
 David also has significant experience in working with clients to improve the cost effectiveness of large-scale litigation through the expanded use of technology and use of law firm networks to efficiently manage national litigation.

 David received his B.A. (summa cum laude) and M.A. from the University of Pennsylvania in 1975.
 He received his J.D. from Penn in 1979.
 He clerked for The Honorable Clarence C. Newcomer of the United States District Court for the Eastern District of Pennsylvania in 1979 before joining Crowell & Moring in 1981.